suelen-vicente/SweetDreamsReader/README.md

-# PROG8470_Lab4_SweetDreamsReader
+# SweetDreamsReader
-This is a story reader for kids called Sweet Dreams.
-This is my PROG8470 Lab4 solution.
+This is a story reader for kids called Sweet Dreams.<br>
+This was an assignment of my post-graduation program.